abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Horizontal composition of natural transformation](../11_natural_transformations/horizontal_composition_cube.svg)

-More interestingly, the cube contains not one, but two commuting squares, that connects $F'Ff$ and $G'Gf$ i.e. there is a natural transformation between the composite functor $F' \circ F : C \to E$ and $G' \circ G : C \to E$ --- a natural transformation that is called $\bar\alpha \bullet \alpha$.
+More interestingly, the cube contains not one, but two commuting squares (visualized in grey and red) that connect morphisms $F'Ff$ and $G'Gf$ i.e. there is a natural transformation between the composite functor $F' \circ F : C \to E$ and $G' \circ G : C \to E$ --- a natural transformation that is called $\bar\alpha \bullet \alpha$.

 **Task:** Find the commuting square on the diagram above.

 **Task:** Show that commuting squares compose i.e. that when you stack two commuting squares next to each other you get a new commuting square.

-The identity natural transformation.
 Whiskering
 ---

 And an interesting special case of horizontal composition is horizontal composition involving the identity natural transformation: given a natural transformation $\bar\alpha$ involving functors with signature $D \to E$ and some functor with signature $F : C \to D$, we can take $\alpha$ to be the identity natural transformation between functor $F$ and itself and compose it with $\bar\alpha$.